chintan2812/DevOps/README.md

 # Shell scripting command to extract column data from CSV file

  ● Awk : Awk is a scripting language used for manipulating data and generating reports.
 Awk is mostly used for pattern scanning and processing.
+   Command : $ awk '{print $1,$4}' bankemployee.txt
+    This command extract data from column 1 and column 4 and disply it.
+ ● grep : The grep filter searches a file for a particular pattern of characters, and displays all lines that contain that pattern.
+    Command : grep -E "manager" filename.txt>newfile.txt
+   This command extract all name with manager designation and create new file(newfile.txt) -E : Treats pattern as an extended regular expression (ERE)